Ada-C10/hotel/design-activity.md

 ****

 ### Based on the answers to each set of the above questions, identify one place in your Hotel project where a class takes on multiple roles, or directly modifies the attributes of another class.
 Describe in design-activity.md what changes you would need to make to improve this design, and how the resulting design would be an improvement.
+  Changed a bunch of stuff, remove CSV stuff since it didn't work out, change some methods and clearly separate module from class.

 If you need inspiration, remember that the reference implementation exists.